 If, during the course of homeownership assistance, the family ceases to qualify as a disabled family, the family will continue to be eligible for the homeownership assistance, subject to eligibility requirements of the Housing Choice Voucher program.
 The term of assistance will change to a maximum of 15-years for mortgages with a 20-year or longer term and a maximum ten-year term in all other cases.
-This term will be calculated from the date of issuance of the first housing assistance for a full 15 year term from the date of the first housing assistance payment on the initial mortgage loan.
-If the family has already received homeownership assistance for a full 15 year term from the date of the first housing assistance payment on the initial mortgage loan, the family will be provided with an additional 6 months of homeownership assistance and will then be terminated.
+This term will be calculated from the date of issuance of the first housing assistance payment on the initial mortgage loan.
+If the family has already received homeownership assistance for a full 15 year term from the date of the issuance of the first housing assistance payment on the initial mortgage loan, the family will be provided with an additional 6 months of homeownership assistance and will then be terminated.